PID control for dummies: Everything you need to know

 Key points

-1. The PID controller controller is an integral part of the control system in many industries and applications.
+1. The PID controller is an integral part of industrial temperature control industrial systems in a wide range of industries and applications.

-2. The main purpose of a PID controller is to compare a setpoint value with the measurement during the process, in order to minimize error.
+2. The main purpose of a PID controller is to compare a setpoint value with the process measurement in order to minimize error.

 3. The right settings for your PID temperature controllers can have a major impact on your process performance.